jetruby/apollo_upload_server-ruby/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/jetruby/apollo_upload_server-ruby.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+Tests can be run via `bundle exec rspec`.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).